georgemac510/blockchain-developer-bootcamp-final-project/README.md

 # Project Demo Video

-LINK TO YOUTUBE VIDEO HERE
+The following Youtube link will bring you to my final project demo video: https://youtu.be/v6fsca4TRFc

 Please find a link to the short Canva slideshow used for the video submission at: https://www.canva.com/design/DAEvEjCAUgc/861G5VYuJ1ZaigA6KiyzyQ/view?utm_content=DAEvEjCAUgc&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink

-If I am eligible for a Consensys Academy certification, can you please send the certification NFT to mainnet address: 0xf0a345115815bc2C87B0EBE49DF8773a71A49063
+<h5>If I am eligible for a Consensys Academy certification, can you please send the certification NFT to mainnet address: 0xf0a345115815bc2C87B0EBE49DF8773a71A49063 </h5>